 Successfully appeal to IRAS on behalf of an approved bunker fuel trader to substitute Assisted Self-help Kit in lieu of ACAP.

 * the above source is adapted from IRAS website

 We have a team of highly qualified in-house experts:

-Our in-house expert is an Accredited Tax Advisor (Income Tax and GST), who can assist you with the fuss-free application for or renewal of the MES/IGDS/A3PLCS/ACMT and the assurance of quick turnaround time.
+Our in-house expert is an Accredited Tax Advisor (Income Tax and GST) with 30 years of experience from public accounting firms and commerce sector, who can assist you with the fuss-free application for or renewal of the MES/IGDS/A3PLCS/ACMT and the assurance of quick turnaround time.

 Our in-house expert holds the following qualifications:

 - Masters of International Taxation (New South Wales);

 - Chartered Tax Adviser (Australia), Tax Institute of Australia;

 - Fellow of the Taxation Institute of Hong Kong (TIHK);